ramyma/a8r8/README.md

 2. Install [Docker Compose](https://docs.docker.com/compose/gettingstarted/)
 3. Clone this repo and open a terminal at the root directory
 4. Run `docker compose build`
-5. Start Automatic1111 webui and make sure to add `--listen` to `COMMANDLINE_ARGS` under `webui-user.sh` or `webui-user.bat` depending on the operating system
+5. Start Automatic1111 webui and make sure to add `--api --listen` to `COMMANDLINE_ARGS` under `webui-user.sh` or `webui-user.bat` depending on the operating system

 ### Running